MobiSystems: History

 MobiSystems was founded in 2001 in Sofia, Bulgaria by Stanislav Minchev and Dimitar Mitev.

 In 2003, Nikolay Kussovski and Stoyan Gogov joined the company as founding members.
-As a result, MobiSystems opened an office in San Diego, USA.
+As a result, MobiSystems opened an office in San Diego, US.
 The same year, MobiSystems reached a licensing agreement with Oxford University Press for the development of dictionary apps using language content from Oxford University Press.

 In 2004, MobiSystems released the first version of its OfficeSuite office pack, initially for Palm OS, followed by a version for the Symbian mobile operating system in 2005.

 In 2009, the company reached an agreement with Sony for the development of Android versions of MobiSystems’ OfficeSuite and File Commander apps, and their preload to Sony’s Xperia series of smartphones and tablets.

 In 2013, MobiSystems released the first version of OfficeSuite for iOS devices.

 In 2016, the company launched a desktop version of OfficeSuite for Microsoft Windows, making it their debut product for computers.